 Limits and Requirements for Gatherings That Include Participants Other Than Students, Faculty, and Staff:

 - Outdoor Gatherings: On-campus outdoor gatherings of two-hundred and fifty (250) or fewer individuals are allowed.
 In situations where social distancing cannot be maintained, outdoor masking may be required by the event sponsor.

-- Indoor Gatherings: Indoor gatherings are allowed up to 75% of the normal space capacity.
+- Indoor Gatherings: Indoor gatherings are allowed up to 100% of the normal space capacity providing all attendees are fully vaccinated.
 (Normal room capacities can be found in the 25 Live scheduling system; please direct questions about room capacity to Director of Events and Catering Services Philip Wells.)

 - Gatherings must: